 The JBudsu Air Icon has a microphone for phone calls but the quality isn’t great.
 Low-end frequencies are heavily attenuated, leaving lower voices to suffer from a slight echo or “distant” sound.
 However, I’m impressed by how well the microphones focus on relaying just the immediate sound of one’s voice; during the demo recording below, a heater runs right next to me and is nearly imperceptible.
 Even with this impressive attenuation, I don’t recommend these for conference calls.
 If you need a versatile headset that can carry you through these work-from-home times, you should look into our curated list.

 To avoid echoes during your phone calls, make sure the proprietary Cush Fins aren’t covering the microphone hole resting below the LED indicator.
 The Cush Fins have a slight divot in them to avoid this, but it’s still possible to accidentally cover the mics.
 Call audio is now relayed through both earbuds as opposed to just one.

 Should you buy the JLab JBuds Air Icon?

-If you’re shopping around for the best bargain true wireless earbuds, yes, the JLab JBuds Air Icon are some of the best, most durable options available.
-Audio reproduction may not be the clearest but connection strength is much improved over the company’s debut earbuds and the smaller housings make them more comfortable than before.
-For listeners on extremely tight budgets, consider the JLab Go Air instead for just $30.
+If you’re shopping around for the best bargain true wireless earbuds, yes, the JLab JBuds Air Icon is a solid, durable option.
+Audio reproduction may not be the clearest but the smaller housings make them more comfortable than before.
+For listeners on extremely tight budgets, consider the JLab Go Air POP instead for just $20 USD.